-The best golf watch can be a real game-changer.
+The best golf watch can be a real game changer.
 Imagine playing every hole of any course as if it was your regular, which you know like the back of your golf glove.
-That is why the best golf watches pack GPS – acting like a Google Maps for every course you visit.
+That's because the best golf GPS watches act like a sort of Google Maps for every course you visit.
 Big names like Garmin, Bushnell and SkyCaddie have been working for decades on perfecting this tech, which makes it easy to pick the right club for every shot.
-All you need to do is hit the ball in the right direction.
-Easy.
+All you need to do is hit the ball in the right direction – admittedly easier said than done at times.

-Knowledge is power, as they say, and that's no different when it comes to golf.
+Knowledge is power, so they say, and that's certainly true when it comes to golf.
 If you know exactly how far you are from the pin, no matter where you are, then you can make a more informed decision on which club to use and how to swing.
 Essentially, a golf GPS watch could make the difference between a perfect shot and one that costs you another swing.

 Of course the golf watch also helps take a load off your mind so you can stay relaxed and focused.
 It does this by counting your strokes for you, in many cases, so there's no need to keep a scorecard.
 More advanced models will even measure your swing details and some offer tips on how you can make improvements to your game.
 If you've already invested in the best golf bag, best golf balls, best driver and best golf shoes, a good golf GPS watch can be the thing that help you take your game a step further.
 Don't forget your best golf waterproofs either.

-You can remove the guesswork from your game and potentially lower your handicap just by wearing a GPS golf watch.
-Now, to help remove the guesswork from picking one, here’s T3's guide to the world’s best golf watches.
-Fore!
+You can remove the guess work from your game and potentially lower your handicap just by wearing a GPS golf watch.
+Now, to help remove the guess work from picking one, here’s T3's guide to the world’s best golf watches, just in time for the Masters.
+And yes, they do tell the time as well…